auth0-training/auth0-training.github.io/README.md

 1. Open Docker Desktop.
 1. Visit the GitHub repo for the lab you'd like to complete.
 > Next, you will clone the repo to your local machine and open it in VSCode.
-If you already know how to do that, please do so now and skip to Step 11.
+If you already know how to do that, please do so now and skip to Step 7.
 3. Select the **<>Code** button on the repo page.
 4. Select the **Local** tab.
 5. Select **Download ZIP**.
 6. Find the downloaded zip and extract the folder to your preferred directory.
 7. Open VSCode.
-8. Go to **File** > ** Open Folder**.
+8. Go to **File** > **Open Folder**.
-9. Go to and select (do NOT double-click) the lab folder you just extracted.
+9. Go to and select (do NOT double-click) the lab folder on your local machine.
 10. Select the **Open** button.
 11. Select **Reopen in Container** in the pop-up.
 12. You may need to allow Docker access to the folder.
 Select **Allow** if this pops up.